Static Memory Management

 }

-The compiler accepts this code since we can "copy" integers for free (by using the same value twice).
+The compiler accepts this code since we can "copy" integers for free (by reusing the same value).

 The compiler exploits Neut's static nature to reuse memory.
 Consider the following code: